awesto/django-shop/docs/reference/cascade-plugins.rst

 Login & Reset Form
 ~~~~~~~~~~~~~~~~~~

-This extends the :ref:`shared-login-logout-form` by combining it with the :ref:`password-reset`
+This extends the :ref:`reference/shared-login-logout-form` by combining it with the
-form.
+:ref:`reference/password-reset` form.

 |login-reset|